 IP TAKE: PEN America awards and fellowships run the gamut from beginner to professional and fiction to nonfiction, but regardless of who is seeking which honor, the competition can be some of the toughest out there.

-PROFILE: PEN America gives out over $150,000 in awards and grants each year to writers in the areas of fiction, science writing, essays, sports writing, biography, children’s literature, translation, drama, and poetry.
-It also maintains programs like the World Voices Festival, Prison Writing Program, Children's and Young Adult Authors Committee, PEN America Journal, and the Open Book Program, which encourages racial and ethnic diversity within the literary and publishing communities.
+PROFILE: Founded in 1922, PEN America seeks “to unite writers and their allies to celebrate creative expression and defend the liberties that make it possible.”
+It funds over $150,000 in awards and grants each year to writers of fiction, science writing, essays, sports writing, biography, children’s literature, translation, drama, and poetry.
+It also maintains programs like the World Voices Festival, Prison Writing Program, and the PEN America Journal.

 - PEN/Robert W. Bingham Prize - $25,000 for a debut work of fiction—novel or short story collection—that shows exceptional promise.
 Nominations may only be made by publishers or literary agents.